graphql-dotnet/graphql-dotnet/README.md

 * [0.8.0](/upgrade-guides/v0.8.0.md)

 ## GraphiQL
-There is a sample web api project hosting the GraphiQL interface.  `npm install` and build `webpack` from the root of the repository.
+There is a sample web api project hosting the GraphiQL interface.  `npm install` and `npm start` from the root of the repository, then run the web project from Visual Studio.

 ```
 > npm install